When Substance Use Becomes a Third in the Relationship: Understanding Competing Attachment

 If This Is Your Relationship

-But it can mean that something is coming between you- and over time, it may begin to function as a competing attachment, making it harder to access each other in meaningful ways.
+If substance use is showing up in your relationship, it doesn’t necessarily mean the relationship itself is the problem.
+But it does mean that something is coming between you both and over time, it may begin to function as a competing attachment, making it harder to access each other in meaningful ways.
+This can feel confusing, painful, and at times deeply isolating.

-Substance use can be powerful, and in some cases, couples therapy may not be the most appropriate or safe place to start- especially if there is ongoing high-risk use, lack of stabilization, or other safety concerns.
+And it’s also important to name that not all situations are the same.
+Substance use can be powerful, and in some cases, couples therapy may not be the most appropriate or safe place to start, especially if there is ongoing high-risk use, lack of stabilization, or other safety concerns.
+In those situations, individual support, substance use treatment, or additional resources may be an important first step.

 Wherever you are in this process, you don’t have to navigate it without support.
-There are ways to begin making sense of what’s happening- and to move toward more clarity, safety, and connection over time.
+There are ways to begin making sense of what’s happening and to move toward more clarity, safety, and connection over time.

 A Note on Safety